peteroupc/MailLib/docs/PeterO.Mail.ContentDisposition.md

 <b>Parameters:</b>

- * <i>dispositionValue</i>: A string object that should be the value of a Content-Disposition header field.
+ * <i>dispositionValue</i>: A text string that should be the value of a Content-Disposition header field.

  * <i>defaultValue</i>: The value to return in case the disposition value is syntactically invalid.
 Can be null.